0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 7/Ethan Berei - Hardware Security HW 3; Chapter 8 Discussion Questions.md

 What is EM emanation and how is it used to apply EM analysis attacks?
 ```

+EM emanation refers to any form of electromagnetic radiation that is left off a piece of hardware accidentally.
+Typically caused by poorly shielded devices, the more EM emanation there is, the more side-channels that open up.
+This is critical for EM analysis attacks because it allows more attack area on a chip to be exploited.
+A place with a higher spectral density, which is caused by a higher amount of emanation, leads to a more vulnerable area on a chip.
+A chip without proper emanation precautions can be much more vulnerable than one without any.

 ## Question 8: Timing Attacks